What We Offer

 2 Basic Training

-This interactive training offers a hands-on deep dive into male allyship.
+This interactive training offers a hands-on deep dive into male allyship for gender equality.
 For those who want to become an ally themselves or learn more about the concept.

 Our basic training is designed to help participants explore the central elements of male allyship and apply them to their own lives and surroundings.
 Main topics covered include male privilege, responsibility, and allyship.
 Together, we discuss the importance of listening and believing, self-reflection and continuous education, as as well taking action against sexism and discrimination.